filipmazurek/spa-artifact/README.md

 To run gem5, it requires a kernel and ubuntu image.
 Downloading the kernel is easy.
 We'll need to slightly modify the ubuntu image to replace some files with our own.

-Download the kernel and image, within the shared directory (either outside or within the Docker container):
+Download the kernel and image within the shared directory:

 ```bash
 cd /shared/